Researcher. Technologist. Designer.

 At the intersection of technology, art, and the human experience.

-After nearly 15 years in the work force, I’ve noticed the following pattern: my work always gravitates toward the intersection of technology, art, and the human experience.
-Solutions are only going to work if the designer understands the context for how the object will be used, and this understanding comes from research about human behavior and needs.
-And art is often the connective tissue that can be used to bridge the gap between the technology and the humans.
+After nearly two decades in the workforce, I've noticed a pattern: my work always gravitates toward the intersection of technology, art, and the human experience.
+I learned early on that solutions only work if the designer understands the context for how they will be used, and this understanding comes from research about human behavior and needs.
+Art is often the connective tissue that bridges the gap between the technology and the humans.

 I am always looking for new collaborations.
 Please connect with me through LinkedIn if you have an idea on how we might work together.